the-liquid-metal/the-liquid-metal.github.io/annotated-app.md

 <details>
     <summary><h4>💻 Dev: BASIC</h4></summary>
     <code>BASIC-256       </code>  An easy to use version of BASIC designed to teach students the basics of computer programming<br/>
-    <code>VisualFBEditor</code>  IDE for FreeBasic with visual designer, debugger, project support and etc<br/>
+    <code>Visual FB Editor</code>  IDE for FreeBasic with visual designer, debugger, project support and etc<br/>
 </details>

 <details>